Secure Jobs, Better Pay: changes to Australian workplace laws

 - they take all reasonable steps to ensure that the terms of the enterprise agreement, and the effect of those terms, are explained to the employees, and

-- the explanation is provided in an appropriate manner (e.g. appropriate for young employees, employees from culturally diverse backgrounds or employees who did not have a bargaining representative).
+- the explanation is provided in an appropriate manner (for example, appropriate for young employees, employees from culturally diverse backgrounds or employees who did not have a bargaining representative).

 Employees must endorse the agreement by voting for it.
 The vote cannot occur until at least 21 days from the date employees were notified of their right to have a bargaining representative.